toschilt/ts_plant_probe/README.md

 5. Run the `demo_node` node

-In other terminal (do not prior configuration):
+In other terminal (do not need prior configuration):
 ```bash
 roscore
 ```